You are here: Curriculum - Curriculum Information

 All lesson are 1 hour in length and there are 25 lessons per week.

-SMSC and FBV are embedded into the curriculum and delivered through all subjects.
+SMSC and FBV are embedded into the curriculum and delivered through all subjects and well being Wednesday form time.

 All pupils will be set a minimum target step that we expect them to achieve based on their KS2 SATs.
 Pupils are also set an aspirational target step that they are expected to strive towards.